 You can also suggest that your client call an experienced Qualified Intermediary.
 Exchanges have been a part of the tax code since 1921.
 As a licensed professional, a real estate agent can’t afford to say, “I don’t know about exchanges because I specialize in residential.”

 A: Yes, as long as the transaction has not closed.
 1031 Exchange Place can successfully convert a sale into an exchange.
-Documents can be prepared and faxed to the title company within an hour.
+In urgent cases we’v prepared documents and faxed to the title company within an hour.